There are different types of snakes in Virginia, both venomous and non-venomous.

 13. Eastern Garter Snake

-Across Virginia, grasslands are the preferred habitat of the Eastern Garter Snake (Thamnophis ).
-This explains why its body is colored olive green with long white stripes.
+Across Virginia, grasslands are the preferred habitat of the Eastern Garter Snake (Thamnophis ), which explains why its body is olive green with long white stripes.

 14. Smooth Green Snake

-Smooth Greensnake is ending our list of types of snakes in Virginia.
-One of the small to medium-sized snake species found in Virginia.
+Smooth Greensnake is the last species on our list of snakes in Virginia.
+It is a small—to medium-sized snake species.

-It can only become as long as around 20 inches at its longest.
+It can only grow to be as long as around 20 inches at its longest.
 The snake may be recognized by its silky scales and uniform green color.

-Because of its somewhat faded coloring, it is difficult to identify in grasslands.
-Because of their modest size, smooth green snakes only eat insects and small animals.
+Because of its somewhat faded coloring, smooth green snakes are difficult to identify in grasslands.
+Because of their modest size, they only eat insects and small animals.

 They look for a decent place to hide from the bitter winter weather.
 This applies to anthills as well as the burrows used by animals.